JAlcocerT/JAlcocerT/content/blog/dev-auth-social.md

 ![Firebase Auth pwd policy](/blog_img/entrepre/public-build/slidev-editor/fb-pwd-policy.png)

+{{< callout type="info" >}}
+You can pull the firebase registered users via CLI!
+{{< /callout >}}

 ### 2. Supabase 🚀

 **Supabase** is an open-source alternative to Firebase, often referred to as "Firebase for PostgreSQL."

 It provides a full suite of BaaS features, including authentication, a real-time database, and serverless functions.

 Supabase Auth supports various social providers, including Google.